dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/queries.md

 This query retrieves the first 100 triples of the data.
 The asterisk after `SELECT` indicates that all variables should be selected to get bound in this query.
 Setting a limit with the keyword `LIMIT` prevents a server timeout.

 #### Using Postman and HTTP POST

-If you haven't installed Knora locally or if you want to run the same query on our live-server, you'll see that this query isn't allowed because it's supposed to be too broad to be meaningful.
+If you haven't installed DSP-API locally or if you want to run the same query on our live-server, you'll see that this query isn't allowed because it's supposed to be too broad to be meaningful.
 Additionally, the query has to be adapted because only `CONSTRUCT` queries are allowed, the main resource has to be named and the keyword `LIMIT` is not supported.
 Remember, that all variables in the `CONSTRUCT` must appear also in the `WHERE`-clause!
 Open Postman and chose
 ````
 HTTP POST sent to https://api.dasch.swiss/v2/searchextended
 ````
 Then click "Body" and chose "raw".
-Theoretically, the  adapted query asking for all resources in Knora would look like the following:
+Theoretically, the adapted query asking for all resources in DSP-API would look like the following:
 ````
 PREFIX knora-api: <http://api.knora.org/ontology/knora-api/simple/v2#>